s-goldman/Dusty-Evolved-Star-Kit/README.md

  * normalizations range to try
  * the number of values in that normalization range

+**Options**: Available model grids:
-Several grids are in the models directory (change using the model_grid variable), but you can also create your own model grid.
+Several grids are in the models directory (change using the model_grid variable in the config.py file), but you can also create your own model grid or download the state-of-the-art dust growth models by Nanni et al. (2019).
+<span style="color:red">some *Update: Starkey site currently down: Nanni et al. (2019) models currently unavailable* text</span>

 1. Run dusty
 2. Put all outputs (spectra files .s* and output files *.out) into a directory of the same name (see example grid directories)